halleyscommet/isso.gay/README.md

 Source template: `public/index.template.html` (never gains `?v=` params).
 The script re-renders `index.html` from this template each run.
 If you add new static assets that need versioning, add them to the `assets` array inside `scripts/version-assets.mjs`.

 Optional: Add a Firebase predeploy hook in `firebase.json` to run `npm run version-assets` automatically before hosting deploys.

+## Custom Favicon

+Each profile can set a custom favicon which appears only on their subdomain pages.

+Implementation notes:

+- Stored at `favicons/{uid}/<timestamp>_<name>.png|ico` in Firebase Storage
+- Upload UI accepts PNG or ICO.
+PNGs are normalized client‑side to 32×32 (cover) and re‑encoded as PNG.
+- Size limit enforced client side: 50KB
+- Path stored in Firestore as `faviconPath`
+- When rendering a profile page the client injects a `<link rel="icon">` tag dynamically with a cache‑busting query param derived from `updatedAt` (or current time if absent)
+- Apex domain uses a static `default-favicon.svg`

+Security:

+- Storage rules restrict writes to `favicons/{uid}/` for the authenticated owner (mirrors avatar path logic)
+- Cloud Functions validate that any provided `faviconPath` begins with `favicons/{uid}/`

 ## TODO / Ideas